 Diego Valdivia Director, Risk Management

 Walking the Talk

 Our mission is not only embodied by our work and our staff, but also in our company practices.
 For example, we regularly engage in the following practices:

-- \rightarrow Gender pay gap reviews - → Signed the Racial Justice Investor Pledge and the Belonging Pledge - → Carbon offsetting - → Responsible investment options for staff retirement accounts
+- → Gender pay gap reviews

+- → Signed the Racial Justice Investor Pledge and the Belonging Pledge

+- → Carbon offsetting

+- → Responsible investment options for staff retirement accounts

-→ Moved offices to a LEED Gold Certified building
+- → Moved offices to a LEED Gold Certified building

-53% are first or secondgeneration immigrants 8% identify as LGBTQ+
+53% are first or secondgeneration immigrants

+identify as LGBTQ+

+VP of Investments Catherine Godschalk, second from right, speaking at an impact investing event.
 Calvert Impact Capital gives me hope for the future.
 These past 18 months have shown us that humanity can collectively respond to a global crisis.
 Calvert Impact Capital has been doing this for 25 years.
 Now, more than ever, they can help us have a positive impact on the world's biggest challenges."